Practical One-Round-Trip BFT Replication: Details

-This \texttt{STATE-REPLY} message allows $r_d$ to reset its state to the checkpoint at $k_c'$ by using the application snapshot $\mathcal{A}$. $r_d$ must then decide which requests from its original log to keep and reapply in ETA order and which to discard.
-Rather than track client requests or use the log history prior to $k_c'$, \prot{} simply uses $\eta^*_k$: the (common) max ETA encountered by each of the replicas whose \texttt{SYNC} message is in $\mathcal{S}$.
-Specifically, $r_d$ discards any requests with ETAs $\leq\eta^*_k$, and re-applies the remaining requests in the order of their ETAs.
-This ensures that no requests that were committed by the checkpoint will be reapplied twice to the state machine by $r_d$.
+After rolling back its state and replaying the requests from $\emph{log}[k_p:k_c']$, $r_d$ must then decide which requests from its old log to keep and reapply and which to discard.
+Rather than track client requests or use the log history prior to $k_c'$, \prot{} simply uses $\eta^*_k$: the (common) max ETA encountered by each of the replicas whose \texttt{SYNC} messages are in $\mathcal{S}$.
+Specifically, $r_d$ merges all the requests from its old speculative log (i.e. starting from $k_p$) with any queued requests in \textit{etaQ}.
+It then discards any requests with ETAs less than or equal to $\eta^*_k$ before smoothly transitioning back to normal processing, releasing and processing requests in ETA order from this merged set of requests, starting from $k_c' + 1$.
+Using $\eta^*_k$ ensures that no requests generated by correct clients that were committed before the checkpoint will be reapplied twice to the state machine by $r_d$.

-For each newly applied request, $r_d$ sends a new, corrected, \texttt{SPEC-REPLY} message to the clients with updated digests, indices, and results.
-In rare cases, a client may need to use these corrected \texttt{SPEC-REPLY} messages to commit their request.
-Sending multiple different $\texttt{SPEC-REPLY}$ messages for the same index may seem dangerous at first.
-However, \alignp{} remains safe because any old \texttt{SPEC-REPLY} messages (i.e. from before $r_d$ entered \alignp{}) with index greater than $k_c'$ are implicitly invalid.
-In particular, the hash of the log included with the old message cannot equal the hash of any log consistent with the checkpoint at $k_c'$.
+Note in some cases $r_d$ may end up sending multiple distinct $\texttt{SPEC-REPLY}$ messages for the same index, which may seem dangerous at first.
+However, \alignp{} remains safe because any old \texttt{SPEC-REPLY} messages (i.e. from before $r_d$ entered \alignp{}) with index greater than $k_c'$ are implicitly invalid, since they are based on a log that conflicts with the checkpoint at $k_c'$.
+Thus, clients will only be able to gather at most $p + f$ $\texttt{SPEC-REPLY}$ messages with digests matching a pre-alignment \texttt{SPEC-REPLY} message, $p$ from the diverged replicas and $f$ from faulty replicas.